janhq/jan/docs/docs/about/about.md

 Our mission is to allow humans and businesses to own their AI, with the right to tinker, repair and innovate.

+### Ideal Customer

+Our ideal customer is an AI enthusiast or business who has experienced some limitations with OpenAI, and is keen to find open source alternatives.

-### Problem
+### Problems

-Jan exists to provide solutions for the following problems.
+Our ideal customer would use Jan to solve one of these problems.

 *Control*
 - Control (e.g. preventing vendor lock-in)